Thank you for your interest in EMailing

 the Old Calculator Museum with your questions or comments.
 The staff

-me with your questions or comments.
-I'm always happy to answer any and
+is always happy to answer any questions, and address any comments,

 Please read the FAQ for answers to commonly

-asked questions about the museum before sending me EMail.
+asked questions about the museum before sending EMail.
 It will save

 both of us time if the questions you have are already answered there.

 We always appreciate folks writing us who were users or designers of